 This page has 2 reviews of a popular Flamenco show in Barcelona sent in by site visitors Phil Batchelor and Stefka Taneva.
-Flamenco is traditional for the South of Spain in the Andalucia region however Barcelona also has excellent flamenco Tablaos as they are known.
+Flamenco is traditional for the South of Spain in the Andalusia region however Barcelona also has excellent flamenco Tablaos as they are known.
 At one of these venues you will experience the passion and music of traditional Spanish Flamenco music and dance, an experience that will give you goose bumps all over!

 This review of a flamenco Barcelona show was submitted by Phil Batchelor, Bristol, United Kingdom.

-Tablao de Carmen in Poble Espanyol,
+Tablao de Carmen in Poble Espanyol (Spanish Village),

 Avda Marqués de Comillas

-Pueblo sp de Montjuïc
+Pueblo Espanyol de Montjuïc

-08038 Barcelona, España
+08038 Barcelona, España.

 Tel: +34 93 325 6895